We will beat cancer sooner

 - Have you achieved success outside of your academic career through work experience, internships, summer placements, voluntary experience or positions of responsibility at university?

-- If applying for the Scientific Strategy and Funding stream, do you hold a degree in a natural, physical or life science?
+- a) If applying for the Scientific Strategy and Funding stream, do you hold a degree in a natural, physical or life science?